totallymoney/Engineering-Principles/engineering principles.md

 #### Treating Customers Fairly

 We don’t prefer one customer over another; on purpose or by accident.
 The systems we build are created to be blind to who’s using them and non-discriminatory.
-Where we can, we provide less able customers with the best experience we can.
+Where we can, we provide all customers with the best experience we can.

 ##### Practices

 * We follow web standards, and provide accessible options where possible
-* Customers with different devices are treated equally
+* Customers with different devices are treated fairly
 * We investigate errors and seek to rectify situations where things go wrong.
 We don’t have “unlucky” users.

 ##### Anti-Patterns

 * Low contrast text that some customers can't read
-* Not fixing a customers account because a bug didn't affect many people
+* Not fixing a customer's experience because a bug didn't affect many people